By Gary DeAsi

 - High adoption of a journey-based approach to CX is critical for success

 - High Performers succeed with a data-driven, journey-based approach to CX

 - Organizations struggle to quantify the business impact of customer experience

 - Integration of cross-channel customer data is a top challenge

-- Current tools and technologies are insufficient for quantifying and improving customer experience
+- Current tools and technologies are insufficient for CX measurement and improving customer experience